The Fleetwoods: Later years

 In the late 1970s, Troxel was working in a plywood plant in Washington, Ellis was managing a trailer park in California and Christopher was a housewife and modern jazz dance teacher in Washington at St. Martin's College and at Evergreen State College.
 Ellis is now retired from performing.
 In 1983, Troxel gave his written resignation from The Fleetwoods, leaving Christopher as manager with the sole authority to contract for both the original and replacement Fleetwoods.
 Troxel formed a new Fleetwoods group in the 1980s.
-His group has been performing regularly since the mid 1980s doing several "oldies" concerts each year with two performances on the PBS Doo Wop, Pop and Soul Generations (My Music) series.
+His group has been performing regularly since the mid 1980s doing several "oldies" concerts each year, including two performances on the PBS Doo Wop, Pop and Soul Generations (My Music) series.

 While Christopher trained replacement Fleetwoods, she also resumed her solo music career, billing herself as "Gretchen Christopher of the Fleetwoods."
 Both Troxel and Christopher each continue to perform and occasionally release new recordings.
 A new Fleetwoods version of "Graduation's Here" appeared on Christopher's autobiographical solo album, Gretchen's Sweet Sixteen (Suite 16), which is one of the 2007 Billboard critics' picks for 10 Best Albums of the Year.
 It included both the hit arrangement of "Come Softly To Me" and an a cappella version, with Christopher singing all the parts.

 Since their 1988 induction into the Northwest Area Music Association Hall of Fame and their 2005 induction into the Olympia High School Alumni Association Hall of Fame, The Fleetwoods have been inducted into both the Vocal Group Hall of Fame and the Doo-Wop Hall of Fame of America in 2006.